iantr/RegFreeCpp/README.md

 }
 ```

 Run the program.
 It should succeed.
 In my testing, the debug output did not go to the Debug window in Visual Studio.
-I ran Debug View from SysInternals and saw the output that way.
+I used Debug View from SysInternals and saw the output that way.

-You can test the error handling by passing null to the WriteLine method and see the exception be thrown and the error message from the RegFreeCpp’s resources be displayed.
+You can test the error handling by passing null to the WriteLine method and see an exception be thrown.
+The error message from the RegFreeCpp DLL's resources be displayed.